What are global and regional effects

 β

-You trained a neural network (1) to predict hourly bike rentals using historical data.
-The dataset includes features like hour
+Suppose that you have trained a neural network (1) to predict hourly bike rentals using historical data.

 , weekday